Xavier vs. Delaware College Basketball Predictions & Picks - December 5

 Xavier Performance Insights

-- The Musketeers have a +56 scoring differential, topping opponents by 7.0 points per game.
-They're putting up 75.0 points per game to rank 186th in college basketball and are giving up 68.0 per contest to rank 118th in college basketball.
+- The Musketeers average 75.0 points per game (185th in college basketball) while giving up 68.0 per contest (115th in college basketball).
+They have a +56 scoring differential overall and outscore opponents by 7.0 points per game.

-- Xavier pulls down 34.9 rebounds per game (117th in college basketball) compared to the 34.9 of its opponents.
+- Xavier records 34.9 rebounds per game (114th in college basketball) compared to the 34.9 of its opponents.

-- The Musketeers' 90.9 points per 100 possessions on offense rank 252nd in college basketball, and the 82.4 points they allow per 100 possessions rank 46th in college basketball.
+- The Musketeers rank 254th in college basketball by averaging 90.9 points per 100 possessions on offense, and defensively are 45th in college basketball, allowing 82.4 points per 100 possessions.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.